Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Operating Systems

 Neofetch supports more operating systems than the other tools out there.
-Neofetch currently supports Linux, MacOS, iOS, BSD, Solaris, Android, Haiku, GNU Hurd and Windows (Cygwin/Windows 10 Linux subsystem).
+Neofetch currently supports Linux, MacOS, iOS, BSD, Solaris, Android, Haiku, GNU Hurd, MINIX, and Windows (Cygwin/Windows 10 Linux subsystem).
 Neofetch can run on anything bash runs on, if your OS isn't supported then open an issue here on github and I'll get right to it.

 See this wiki page for full OS support: [OS Support](https://github.com/dylanaraps/neofetch/wiki/Operating-System-Support)